tokuhirom/Task-BeLike-TOKUHIROM/README.md

 # MY CRITERION

-- I don't like the module breaks backword compatibility.
+- I don't like the module breaks backward compatibility.
-- I don't like the module makes slow the my script's starrting up time.
+- I don't like the module makes slow the my script's starting up time.
 - Simple and small library is great.
 - I don't like the module wraps and it provides ::Easy interface.